CBB752Spring2016/CBB752Spring2016.github.io/index.md

 #### 1. QC steps

-1.1 Propose a tool that removes barcode or sequence identifier from FastQ file.
+1.1 Propose a tool that removes barcode or sequence identifier from FastQ file.(Kevin)

 1.2 Propose a tool that generates “quality control statistics” from FastQ file.